 Hopefully this brief post has given you some good info and resources to come to your own well-informed conclusions, and can help to dispel some of the common myths and FUD surrounding Monero today.

-If you have any questions from this post or would like more information on a specific aspect, please reach out via Signal, Matrix, Threema, or email.
+If you have any questions from this post or would like more information on a specific aspect, please reach out via Signal, SimpleX, Threema, or Nostr.